loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 Most of the typing judgements are uncontroversial in a linearly typed setting.
 The interesting additions in #ln are _newstack_, _static function_, and the two closures.
-The first addition is _newstack_.
-As the name suggests, _newstack_ is an atomic value for an empty stack.
+The first addition is _newstack_, which, as the name suggests, is an atomic value for an empty stack.
 Next up is _linear pointer_, which, if we remember the kind judgement for the linear pointer ($(A : omega) / (square A : known)$) is a pointer to a stack.

-- _static function_: goto
-- _stack closure_: procedural
-- _linear closure_: higher-order

 #figure(caption: [Typing rules for commands in #ln], negative(true)) <negative_fragment>